 Error: User modify failed.
 Cannot modify user on this node: Authentication by SSH key failed!

-Run the following command to check if you have enabled the recommended sshd settings in /etc/ssh/sshd_config
+Step 2: Run the following command to verify if the recommended SSHD settings are enabled in the /etc/ssh/sshd_config file.

 port 22